veritrans/SNAP-whmcs/README.md

 #### Troubleshooting

-If you enconter payment popup not being properly opened on invoice page, try these solution:
+If you encounter payment popup not being properly opened on invoice page, try these solution:

 On menu `Setup -> Payments -> Payment Gateways`, tick option `Payment Redirect To Midtrans`.
 Customer will be redirected to Midtrans instead of popup.
 This can minimize popup issue.